freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

          about 3 Mbps, or roughly 90 minutes for 2GB.
 Plan your backup and restore accordingly.

-On the *Application Server*, open a Terminal on the Admin Workstation and run
+On the *Application Server*, open a Terminal via **Apps ▸ System Tools ▸ Console** on the Admin Workstation and run

 .. code:: sh